po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/18-Stu_Subdocuments/README.md

 * It's done when I have created a new instance of the `Library` model which includes the `books` subdocument.

+* It's done when I test the `GET` route in Insomnia and the subdocuments are nested in the parent document.

 ## 📝 Notes

 Refer to the documentation: